 Independent Counsel and Advice

 The ASOR Gift Acceptance Policy requires us to advise you to consult your own independent legal or tax counsel or other appropriate advisors regarding any gift.
-Donor acknowledges, understands, and agrees that ASOR and its representatives will not provide any legal, investment, tax, or other advice to Donor.
+Donor acknowledges, understands, and agrees that ASOR and its representatives will not provide any legal, investment, tax, financial, or other advice to Donor regarding any gift.

 Recovery of Operating Expenses from Private Gifts